cornelius-jones/personal-blog/README.md

-# personal-blog-udacity
+# Personal Blog Website
-This project is part of the Udacity Front-end Development nanodegree program.
+### This project is part of the Udacity Front-end Development nanodegree program.
 The project requires you to utilize HTML and CSS skills to build out a personal blog website that includes

  - Custom images and design